-This function replaces Excel's Selection.Copy function, primarily to avoid using the Clipboard.
+This function replaces the Excel application's Selection.
+Copy function, primarily to avoid using the Clipboard.
 The reporting process normally runs in the background and might take some time.
 When you use the Clipboard to move data on the spreadsheet, you might inadvertently cause an incorrect report to be generated.

-This function is a little slower than Excel's Selection.Copy function, especially when you copy a large amount of data.
-If you prefer to use the Clipboard and you are certain that no one is working on the computer while the application is generating reports in the background, you can switch to Excel's Selection.Copy function by setting the UseClipboard global parameter to True in the Util class.
+This function is a little slower than the Excel application's Selection.
+Copy function, especially when you copy a large amount of data.
+If you prefer to use the Clipboard and you are certain that no one is working on the computer while the application is generating reports in the background, you can switch to the Excel application's Selection.
+Copy function by setting the UseClipboard global parameter to True in the Util class.
 You can also switch by using the /b command-line option.

-Table 5 describes the parameters that you must provide values for in the Public Sub CopyPaste syntax.
+The following table describes the parameters that you must provide values for in the Public Sub CopyPaste syntax.